pingleware/pingleware-contracts/apps/wallet-creator/README.md

 ![1698954536878](image/README/1698954536878.png)

-a wallet JSON file is created for storage on an encrypted USB device.
+a wallet 9840600009935055166.wallet.json file is created for storage on an encrypted USB device.

 ```
 {